dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 UPF functionalities are required to be supported in an instance of user plane function of a Network Slice.

-The following provides a breif list of main UPF functionalities.Please refert to section 6.2.3 of {{TS.23.501-3GPP}} for detailed description of UPF and its functionalities.
+The following provides a breif list of main UPF functionalities.
+Please refer to section 6.2.3 of {{TS.23.501-3GPP}} for detailed description of UPF and its functionalities.